 • Read-only APIs for Glue / Athena / S3

-For the trust policy, set bedrock-agentcore.amazonaws.com as the Principal and restrict to your own account with aws:SourceAccount.
+The trust policy sets bedrock-agentcore.amazonaws.com as the Principal, restricted to your own account with aws:SourceAccount.

 Step5: Creating the AgentCore Runtime